 Why is API security important?

-Well, as we discussed APIs are responsible for transferring important data.
-For instance, Open Banking API allows fintech apps like eWallet to access a person’s bank data.
+Well, as we discussed, APIs are responsible for transferring important data.
+For instance, the Open Banking API allows fintech apps like eWallet to access a person’s bank data.

-So, in case anyone manages to hack, expose, or compromise API, it can mean a leak of personal data, financial data, and any other data of sensitive nature.
-This is something that neither business nor a user wants.
-And it can end up in loss of billions as we see every year.
+So, in case anyone manages to hack, expose, or compromise the API, it can mean a leak of personal data, financial data, and any other data of a sensitive nature.
+This is something that neither a business nor a user wants.
+And it can end up in a loss of billions, as we see every year.

-With software and app development growing popular, the use of API is also growing very common.
+With software and app development growing in popularity, the use of API is also growing very common.
 In addition to this, the number of cyber attacks is also increasing.

-For that reason, securing API is more important than ever.
+For that reason, securing APIs is more important than ever.

-People often ask, what are the types of API security?
-And the answer to it is 2.
+People often ask, What are the types of API security?
+And the answer to that is 2.

 Well, these are SOAP and REST.